Sherman Books: The Good, the Bad, and the Ugly

 M4 Sherman at War, by Green and Brown: An Ok Book with Some Good Info, and Some Not So Good Info.

 If this book can be had cheap or is the only book you can afford, it’s ok, otherwise, this books is really not great though.
 It still pushes the silly Ronson myth.
 It also fails to really cover the Panthers true flaws that make it an inferior tank to the Sherman.
 It does have some nice photos and a really great Marine radio transcript.
 It has a lot of good color photos and is a high-quality paperback book.

-This is two books, with the same title; one covers 1944 the other 1945.
+These two books, with the same title cover 1944, the other 1945.
 These books show off Zaloga’s huge picture collection and there are so many photos of Shermans in US Army use you can really exercise your Sherman spotting skills with these books.
-Also, a must have for a detail focused modeler, these books are hardbound with high-quality paper and very clear photos.
+Also, a must-have for a detail-focused modeler, these books are hardbound with high-quality paper and very clear photos.

 I’ve personally spent hours looking through these books looking for caption info, since many of the pics in it are somewhat common NARA photos, and I have them up on the site.
 These books are also filled with less common photos as well and are worth the money.